 Trust is a critical factor for the autonomous vehicle market as it determines success or failure.
 It is therefore important for them to raise levels of trust in the market or see the vast production of vehicles which ultimately remain unsold.
-That is why a recent piece of research has been so eagerly awaited.
+An in depth piece of research has been published by The American Automobile Association: